skill3472/skill3472.github.io/content/posts/htb_writeup_0.md

 # Privelage Escalation
 Let's try `LinEnum.sh` first, since this is what HTB reccomended.
 But before that, it would be nice to check if we can get an SSH session going.
 We cannot.
-Before even uploading the script, I checked for what we can do as root without a password, with `sudo -l` Bingo!
+Before even uploading the script, I checked for what we can do as root without a password, with `sudo -l`.
+Bingo!
 We can run `/usr/bin/php` from the current user.
 Let's try to leverage that.
 GTFOBins shows us that we can use `sudo php -r "system('/bin/bash');"` to get sudo access.
 Let's try that.
 And it worked!
-We cat the flag
+We cat the flag:
 `cat /root/root.txt`

 # Summary